2i2c-org/infrastructure/deployer/README.md

                         workflow.
     run-hub-health-check
-                        Run a health check against a given hub deployed on a given cluster exec-homes-shell    Pop a shell with home directories of given hub mounted generate-cluster    Generate files for a new cluster
+                        Run a health check against a given hub deployed on a given cluster generate-cluster    Generate files for a new cluster

 options: